kbashfor/ISC250/README.md

  * `setContentView` — "inflate" (a view or tree of views contained in a layout) to be the View of this activity.
  * `findViewById` — "inflate" a View from an XML source.
  * `ListView` — a special view group which manages interaction with a data list.
- * `ArrayAdapter` — "adapt" an interface between a data array and a ListView
-* listener — an object with prescribed properties which will be "manipulated" when events of interest occur.
+ * `ArrayAdapter` — "adapt" an interface between a data array and a ListViewlistener — an object with prescribed properties which will be "manipulated" when events of interest occur.
 `AdapterView.OnItemClickListener` is an example.

 ***